 My point above relates directly with this one.
 With the significantly increased prices over the last decades, many Seattleites were priced out of their homes and were forced to move—or worse.

-Seattle has a serious homelessness crisis.
+Seattle has a SERIOUS homelessness crisis.
 In 2020, it was estimated that some 12,000 individuals were experiencing homelessness in the city.
-During your visit, you will absolutely see people living in tents, tarps, brokedown RVs, or sleeping bags on the sidewalk (especially in the downtown, Pioneer Square, or Capitol Hill neighborhoods) and next to highways.
+During your visit, you will ABSOLUTELY see people living in tents, tarps, brokedown RVs, or sleeping bags on the sidewalk (especially in the downtown, Pioneer Square, or Capitol Hill neighborhoods) and next to highways.

-Many homeless people are also grappling with mental health issues and while observing someone experiencing a mental health crisis may feel a bit scary, please remember that these folks are in a much scarier situation than you and they’re extremely unlikely to cause you harm.
+Many homeless people are also grappling with mental health issues and while observing someone experiencing a mental health crisis can absolutely feel a bit scary, please remember that these folks are in a much scarier situation than you and they’re extremely unlikely to cause you harm.
 If you’d like to do something to help, consider donating to the Compass Housing Alliance or FareStart, which are both committed to providing resources to homeless individuals in the Puget Sound area.

 What to pack for Seattle